cluhbs/cluhbs.github.io/index.md

 The clUHbs data model is implemented by three Javascript classes: ClubCollection, ProfileCollection and RequestCollection.
 These classes encapsulate a MongoDB collection with the same name and export a single variable (Clubs, Profiles and Requests) that provides access to that collection.

 Any part of the system that manipulates the clUHbs data model imports the Clubs, Profile or Request variable, and invokes methods of that class to get or set data.

+All collections also include utilize SimpleSchema to maintain the data that is allowed within the collection.

+## CSS

+The design and user interface uses the CSS stylesheet with class names that can be accessed across the application.

+The stylesheet is located in the /app/client/style.css file.

 ## Routing